 Yes, it's an invasive process and you might feel more comfortable staying in a hotel or somewhere else for a night or two.
 But I can also tell you that you won't be sorry you took care of the problem and you can trust you're in good hands with Hope.
 We'll make sure to get your yard back into the best shape we possibly can.
 When we finish the job and backfill the dirt, there will be a two to four-foot mound of dirt left behind, lasting six months to a year.
 Here's a tip: If you water the mound, it can be back to normal even faster.

 How long will the work you do last me?

-If your end up only needing to replace a section or do spot repair on your sewer line, you'll most likely need to do some maintenance every two to five years.
+If your end up only needing to replace a section or do a spot repair on your sewer line, you'll most likely need to do some maintenance every two to five years.
 If you replace the whole thing, the sewer work and parts we use come with a 50-year warranty.

 Is this a dangerous job?

-Our team of plumbers are fully trained in the use of state-of-the-art equipment and technologies to solve all of your plumbing and drain problems, including sewer line repair and replacement.
+Our team of plumbers is fully trained in the use of state-of-the-art equipment and technologies to solve all of your plumbing and drain problems, including sewer line repair and replacement.
 Call us today with any questions and to make sure a small issue doesn't become a big expense and inconvenience.